gohugoio/hugo/content/getting-started/installing.md

 toc: true
 ---

+{{% note %}}
+There is lots of talk about "Hugo being written in Go", but you don't need to install Go to enjoy Hugo.
+Just grab a precompiled binary!
+{{% /note %}}

-Hugo is written in [Golang](https://golang.org/) with support for multiple platforms.
+Hugo is written in [Go](https://golang.org/) with support for multiple platforms.
 The latest release can be found at [Hugo Releases][releases].

 Hugo currently provides pre-built binaries for the following: